 Lynch told reporters that the impromptu conversation on her government aircraft in Phoenix on Monday centered on social issues, from talk of grandchildren and Clinton's golf game to their recent travels.
 Nothing came up, the attorney general said, about any ongoing Justice Department investigations.

 But the chat took place in the midst of an FBI investigation into the security of Hillary Clinton's private email server, which she used to conduct government business as secretary of state.
 And that's creating a major appearance problem for the presumptive Democratic nominee for the White House and the top federal prosecutor in the country.

 Democratic political strategist David Axelrod tweeted:

-On CNN, Sen. Chris Coons, D-Del., praised the attorney general for her law enforcement bona fides but offered this advice: "I think she should have said, 'look, I recognize you have a long record of leadership on fighting crime but this is not the time for us to have that conversation.
-After the election is over, I welcome your advise and input.'"
+On CNN, Sen. Chris Coons, D-Del., praised the attorney general for her law enforcement bona fides but offered this advice: "I think she should have said, 'Look, I recognize you have a long record of leadership on fighting crime, but this is not the time for us to have that conversation.
+After the election is over, I welcome your advice and input.'"

 Clinton's political opponent in the race for the White House was less measured.
 Republican Donald Trump told radio talk show host Mike Gallagher the meeting was "terrible."

-The number two Republican in the U.S. Senate, John Cornyn, had been calling for a special prosecutor to investigate the Clinton email set-up since last September.
+The No. 2 Republican in the U.S. Senate, John Cornyn, had been calling for a special prosecutor to investigate the Clinton email setup since last September.
 In congressional hearings since then, Cornyn has pushed the attorney general about the independence of the inquiry and whether the White House was receiving updates on the status of the case.